Calhoun County Independent School District

 Calhoun County Independent School District is a public school district based in Port Lavaca, Texas (USA).

+Its boundary is that of Calhoun County.

+History

 The district was formed in July 1948 with the consolidation of the Seadrift, Olivia, Six Mile, Long Mott, Magnolia Beach, Kamey, Port O'Connor, and Roemerville districts into the Port Lavaca Independent School District.
 As the consolidation resulted in the combined district having boundaries coinciding with those of Calhoun County, the district took its present name in September 1948.

 In 2009, the school district was rated "recognized" by the Texas Education Agency.